Who We Are

 In 2021, Kristen helped secure a $2 billion consent decree that will transform Houston’s wastewater infrastructure over the next generation.
 Before joining Bayou City Waterkeeper, Kristen’s legal work included developing a precedent-setting legal theory for families flooded during Harvey, defending the city of Houston’s equal rights ordinance, and representing marine mammal scientists in seeking better living conditions for a captive orca.
 She previously worked at Susman Godfrey LLP and Irvine & Conner PLLC and clerked for two federal judges.

 Her perspective is shaped by her childhood in Houston and South America, previous translation work with Brazilian human rights organizations, earlier advocacy focused on wildlife and farmed animals, legal education at Tulane in post-Katrina New Orleans, and motherhood.
-She is a Texas Gulf Coast Master Naturalist and serves on the local board of New Leaders Council and the Houston Regional committee of the Sierra Club, Lone Star Chapter.
+She is a Texas Gulf Coast Master Naturalist and previously served on the local board of New Leaders Council and the Houston Regional committee of the Sierra Club, Lone Star Chapter.
 Kristen and her family live a short walk from Buffalo Bayou.